IgA vasculitis (formerly known as Henoch-Schonlein purpura) is the most common vasculitis of childhood.

 Rash of palpable purpura is present in all cases.

-Henoch-Schonlein purpura (HSP) is the most common vasculitis of childhood and affects the small vessels.
-HSP is characterized by the classic tetrad of rash, abdominal pain, arthritis/arthralgia, and glomerulonephritis.
+IgA vasculitis (formerly known as Henoch-Schonlein purpura [HSP]) is the most common vasculitis of childhood and presents with a purpuric rash, abdominal pain, arthritis/arthralgia, and glomerulonephritis.

 History and exam

-PFR is an author of a number of references cited in this monograph.
+LO is an author of references cited in this topic.

 Department of Family Medicine